LWV of Michigan Logo

 LINE 5 PIPELINE

-The League of Women Voters of Michigan is one of 21 members of the Oil and Water Don’t Mix Coalition that continues to fight the operation of the Line 5 Pipeline through the ecologically sensitive Straits of Mackinac as well as a the proposed the construction of a tunnel.
+The League of Women Voters of Michigan is one of 21 members of the Oil and Water Don’t Mix Coalition that continues to fight the operation of the Line 5 Pipeline through the ecologically sensitive Straits of Mackinac as well as the proposed construction of a tunnel.

 Check out this Line 5 Fact Sheet from FLOW (For the Love of Water)

-OTHER RESOURCES
+OTHER RESOURCES:

 MICHIGAN ENVIRONMENTAL COUNCIL’S ENVIRONMENTAL PRIORITIES